 All three TDCs, BB-01, BB-03 and BB-11, were well tolerated with no loss of body weight observed in the mice.

-We are currently using our modular toolbox to further optimize our TDCs with the intent to nominate a candidate for IND enabling studies in 1Q2018 and the expectation of entering the clinic in 1Q2019.
+We are currently using our modular toolbox to further optimize our TDCs with the intent to nominate a candidate for IND enabling studies.